statelyai/xstate/.changeset/wise-wasps-drive.md

 '@xstate/inspect': patch
 ---

-Fixed a bug in createWebsocketReceiver
+Fixed a bug in `createWebsocketReceiver` so that it works as expected with a WebSocket connection.